-What you must pay when you get these Services that are covered for you services In-Network Inpatient hospital care (continued) need.
+What you must pay Complete that are account for your when you get these Services that are covered for you services In-Network Inpatient hospital care (continued) need.
 You must either pay the costs for the first 3 pints of blood you get in a calendar year or have the blood donated by you or someone else.
 All other components of blood are covered beginning with the first pint used.
 Physician services Note: To be an inpatient, your provider must write an order to admit you formally as an inpatient of the hospital.
 Even if you stay in the hospital overnight, you might still be considered an outpatient.
 If you are not sure if you are an inpatient or an outpatient, you should ask the hospital staff.
 You can also find more information in a Medicare fact sheet called Are You a Hospital Inpatient or Outpatient?
 If You Have Medicare - Ask!
 This fact sheet is available on the Web at https://es.medicare.gov/publications/11435-Medicare-Hospital-Benefits.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
 TTY users call 1-877-486-2048.
 You can call these numbers for free, 24 hours a day, 7 days a week.
-Inpatient services in a psychiatric hospital Your \$500 deductible No prior authorization required.
-Notification from your applies to this service. provider is required upon admission.
-Days 1-5: Covered services include mental health care services that \$330 copay per day require a hospital stay.
-Days 6+: There is a 190-day lifetime limit for inpatient services \$0 copay per day in a psychiatric hospital.
+Inpatient services in a psychiatric hospital Days 1-5: No prior authorization required.
+Notification from your provider is required upon admission. \$275 copay per day Covered services include mental health care services that require a hospital stay.
+Days 6+: \$0 copay per day There is a 190-day lifetime limit for inpatient services in a psychiatric hospital.
 The 190-day limit does not apply to inpatient mental health services provided in a psychiatric unit of a general hospital.
 Cost sharing is charged for each inpatient stay.
-Inpatient stay: Covered services received in a hospital For each service, see or SNF during a non-covered inpatient stay Prior authorization may be required for some services.
-If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not sever your inpatient stay.
-However, in some cases appropriate sections of this Benefits Chart for benefits, rules, and limits.
-Cost sharing is charged not cover your inpatient stay.
+Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay For each service, see appropriate sections of Prior authorization may be required for some services.
+If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will this Benefits Chart for benefits, rules, and limits. not cover your inpatient stay.
 However, in some cases, we will cover certain services you receive while you are in the hospital or the skilled nursing facility (SNF).
-Covered services include, but are not limited to: for each inpatient stay.
+Covered services include, but are not limited to: Cost sharing is charged for each inpatient stay.